 It’s this side of Dr Morse’s nature – being a place to spend long hours in the afternoon – that influences the beer lineup.
 While you’ll find a broad range of styles on offer at any time across the eight different lines pouring throughout the venue, particular love is given to beers best enjoyed in the outdoors.
 Whether it’s pilsners, fresh pales or IPAs, saisons or summer-minded sours, the staff at Dr Morse prioritise those drinks they know suit outdoor dining.

-The other main concern on the beer front is getting hold of the freshest beers they can; as a result, the bar tends to shop locally, something that will become easier still when Dr Morse’s brewing sibling, Bodriggy Brewing Co, opens in a warehouse across the road sometime in 2018.
+The other main concern on the beer front is getting hold of the freshest beers they can; as a result, the bar tends to shop locally, something that became even easier when Dr Morse’s brewing sibling, Bodriggy Brewing Co, opened in a warehouse across the road in 2019.

 The bar’s drinks list is rounded out by a sharp and smart collection of spirits that tend to gravitate towards the modern craft variety.
 Local wines are given plenty of attention, with a fair devotion towards natural wines in keeping with Dr Morse’s belief that the less processed the better.